Wolg/awesome-perfocards/README.md

 # Resources
-Various resources, such as books, websites and articles, for improving your Fortran development skills and knowledge.
+Various resources, such as books, websites and articles, for improving your Perfocards development skills and knowledge.

-## Fortran Websites
+## Perfocards Websites

 * [The Perfocart on Wikipedia](http://et.wikipedia.org/wiki/Perfokaart) - Awesome wiki!